rpadhy92/trade-ohlc-analytics-service/README.md

  	Note : Placed the trades.json file in resources folder to test easily.
 But this should be kept outside and reference should be given for the file to read
  2) go to http://localhost:9091 from browser, This will open a html page
  3) Click on "connect to websocket server" button to connect to websocket
- 4) enter subscription message in text box then click on "Send" button subscription message example - {"event": "subscribe", "symbol": "XXBTZUSD", "interval": 15} NOTE : Proper validations has not been done.
+ 4) enter subscription message in text box then click on "Send" button. e.g subscriptiom message - {"event": "subscribe", "symbol": "XXBTZUSD", "interval": 15} NOTE : Proper validations has not been done.
 Give the subscription in this format only
  5) Check the application log for OHLC packets